May 19-20, 2023

-May 19-20, 2023

 Don't miss the third annual WNC Bigfoot Festival that celebrates the legendary creature.
-It will be held 10 AM-4 PM on three blocks of Main Street in downtown Marion, located about 36 miles east of Asheville.
+It covers several blocks of Main Street in downtown Marion, located about 36 miles east of Asheville.
 In addition to Sasquatch-themed items, find a variety of local craft and food vendors.
-Join the fun and sign up for the Bigfoot Calling Contest at noon.
-Admission is free.
+This year, they are adding an indoor expo on Friday.
+The big street festival is Saturday.

-    Refinery 13 Taproom (13 North Main) will have souvenir pint glasses with Sierra Nevada's Bigfoot Barleywine Style Ale on tap, as well as several Boojum beers.
-Try the Blue Ridge Beast special craft beer at Mica Brewing (25 Brown Drive near Main).
+Refinery 13 Taproom (13 North Main) will have souvenir pint glasses.
+Also try the special craft beer at Mica Brewing (25 Brown Drive near Main).

 Get your Sasquatch key chain and other locally made items from Turtle Laboratories.

 Find gifts for those hard-to-buy-for friends and family - like Bigfoot Soap!
 A DJ provides music, as well as strolling ensembles.

 Why in Marion?